ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 If there is no **story obstacle**  or **story question** to your actions, your GM should not call for a **contest** but simply let you narrate what you do, provided that seems credible.

 For example, you are traveling from one star system to another.
 In the next star system you hope to confront the aged rebel who holds long-forgotten secrets that could bring freedom to the galaxy.
 Your GM feels there is no useful **story obstacle** for you to **contest** against, and so lets you describe heading down to the spaceport to secure a ship, meeting the captain and crew of your vessel, and traveling to the next world.
 Your GM encourages you to summarize what happens quickly so you can get to the meeting with the old rebel.
-Your GM knows there **story question** to convince the old rebel to part with their secrets.
+Your GM knows their **story question** to convince the old rebel to part with their secrets is the real drama.

 #### 2.4.1.3 No Repeat Attempts